ShihaoShao-GH/1st-Place-Solution-in-Google-Universal-Image-Embedding/README.md

 #### Qinghua Cui[cuiqinghua@bjmu.edu.cn]

-1st place code in Google Universal Image Embedding is now avaliable!
+1st place code in Google Universal Image Embedding is now avaliable!🔥🔥🔥

 If you have any further question, Please kindly e-mail us.